-Elders share that when Skywoman fell from the heaven and was delivered safely to the back of the Turtle, a new land began to form; this land we know now to be Turtle Island.
-You are also creating something new and big, and this may feel overwhelming.
-Just as Skywoman needed the help of animals to bring mud and place it on the Turtle's back, so you too will need the help of community and others.
+Elders share that, after the Great Flood, Muskrat returned from deep in the water with a small piece of mud in his paw.
+It was placed on Turtle's back and a new land began to form, the land we now call Turtle Island1.
+You are creating something new and big, and this may feel overwhelming.
+Just as all the animals tried to help Waynaboozhoo after the flood, you too will need the help of community members and others.
 Each week we will be like the animal helpers who created Turtle Island.
-We will break down the challenge of change into smaller more manageable steps.
-Together, the Turtle Island of change is achievable with each mouthful of soil, each step we take, towards your vision of change.
+We will break down the challenge of change into smaller, more manageable steps.
+The Turtle Island of change is achievable with each small effort we make, towards your vision of a different future.